avkan1087/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ 1) .map create new array .forEach not

 2. What is the difference between a function and a method?
+ 2) method is a function that is the value of a property of an object

 3. What is closure?
+ 3) is the concept of creating an inner scope to avoid leaking veribals to the another scope

 4. Describe the four rules of the 'this' keyword.
+ 4)

 5. Why do we need super() in an extended class?
+ 5) super allow the use of attributes and methods from the extended class

 ## Project Set up